Source: Bought through Half.com.

 Book Description from Back Cover:

 The study had people read several verses (which were included in the book along with information about the context of the verses), mark/highlight certain words, then answer several questions about what was just read.
 Insight boxes were included with historical information that helped make a verse or point more understandable.
-This study also included line drawings of the layout of the tabernacle and its furniture (altars, lamp stand, etc.).

 The questions were helpful in focusing attention on all the points that needed to be looked at.
 In case you missed a point, the "wrap up" section at the end of each week's lesson summarized what was learned that week.